Jako/MODXTailwind/README.md

-# MODX Tailwind
+# MODXTailwind

-The documentation is currently missing and will be added as fast as possible.
+Webpack 4 workflow for developing MODX templates using Tailwind CSS 3.

+## Documentation

+For more information please read the [documentation](https://jako.github.io/MODXTailwind/).